williamDalston/schrodingers-cat-website/content/articles/qc-primer-003.md

 ### Consciousness and Collapse

 If Wigner is right, then the friend's consciousness exists in a superposition until Wigner opens the lab door.
-This suggests that consciousness itself can be in quantum superpositions—or that consciousness requires a "higher" observer to collapse the wave function.
+This suggests that consciousness itself can be in quantum superpositions or that consciousness requires a "higher" observer to collapse the wave function.

 **Think about what that means:** Your consciousness might exist in a superposition from someone else's perspective.
 Right now.
 Even as you read this.